15 Best C++ IDEs and Text Editors for 2024

 Features:

-• Advanced debugging and profiling tools
+• Comprehensive debugging and performance profiling tools.

-• Powerful support for Window-based development
+• Native support for Windows-based development.

 Pros:

-• Robust debugging and performance analysis tools
+• Robust debugging and rich feature set.

-• Native integration with Microsoft technologies
+• Excellent integration with Microsoft technologies.

 Cons:

-• Free Community edition has limited commercial use
+• Free Community Edition has limited commercial use.

-Platforms: Windows, macOS
+Platforms: Windows, macOS.

 2. CLion